VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Setting up the subpass.md

 Tags: [[vulkan]] [[render pass]]
 # Setting up the subpass

 A subpass sub divides render passes into seperate logical phases.
-The benefit of using mulitple subpasses is that the GPU can do some optimisations rather than adding a tonne of render passes.
+The benefit of using multiple subpasses is that the GPU can do some optimisations rather than adding a tonne of render passes.

 A subpass is a collection of render operation that happen in sequence and that also depend on the framebuffer previous frame/pass.
 For example sequence of post-processing events can happen within a subpass.